 - 1. Government should ensure that their laws apply to cybercrimes.
 African countries are bedeviled by various socio-economic problems such as poverty, AIDS, fuel crisis, political and ethnic instability and other related crimes.
 This limits their strength to effectively combat cybercrime.
 Nevertheless, it is important that Nigeria as a nation take measures to ensure that its penal and procedural laws are adequate to meet the challenges posed by cybercrimes.
 The Government must ensure laws are formulated and strictly adhered to (Wada and Odulaja, 2013). - 2.
 Individuals should observe simple rules.
-Individuals on their part should ensure proper anti-malware protection on their computer systems, they should be encouraged to avoid pirated software, never to share their Personal Identification Number (PIN), bank account, email access code to unknown persons, never disclose any confidential information to anybody as none of these networks were designed to be ultimately secure.
+Individuals on their part should ensure proper anti-malware protection on their computer systems; they should be encouraged to avoid pirated software, never to share their Personal Identification Number (PIN), bank account, email access code to unknown persons, and never disclose any confidential information to anybody as none of these networks were designed to be ultimately secure.
 Ignore any e-mail requiring any financial information.
 All ill intended spam must be reported immediately to the appropriate authorities.
 Telecommunication Regulatory Agencies should enhance security on internet service providers' server in other to detect and trace cybercriminals.
 This will create job opportunities for the unemployed youths, thereby reducing the cybercrime menace.
 The success in harnessing cyberspace will help Nigerians achieve unprecedented personal productivity and prosperity.
-The Government must take immediate steps to protect cyberspace from becoming a criminal haven.
-Cyber criminals must be denied the anonymity they are seeking while at the same time protecting the privacy of Nigerians.
+Government must take immediate steps to protect cyberspace from becoming a criminal haven.
+Cyber criminals must be denied the anonymity they are seeking, while at the same time protecting the safety and privacy of Nigerians.

 Cyber crime awareness allows the relationship between user's action or inaction and cybercrimes attacks or commission to become clear.
-The awareness makes it easier for the users and system administrators to be able to maintain and monitor an intrusion detection system that requires investigation.
+The awareness makes it easier for the users and system administrators to maintain and monitor an intrusion detection system that requires investigation.
 The first line of defense in cybercrime is users' awareness of the existing dangers or threats.
-From a research done in United States of America by Ponemon Institute in 2010, lack of awareness about cyber threats among employees and user of internet was pointed out as the number one cause of data breach in an organization.
-Informed internet users who can be able to recognize incidences of computer crime are more likely to be proactive rather than reactive when going online.
+From a research done in United States of America by Ponemon Institute in 2010, lack of - awareness about cyber threats among employees and users of internet was pointed out as the number one cause of data breach in an organization.
+Informed internet users who can recognize incidences of computer crime are more likely to be proactive rather than reactive when going online.
 An informed user is likely to unearth other situations that can decrease performance of a computer system and cost money; thus these situations can be dealt with before damage is caused.
 Computer crime awareness will generally tend to increase knowledge and better computer practice by individual users of computers.
-"It is important for the management in an organization to obtain a feedback on user awareness of computer security practices in order to develop strategies towards ensuring the effectiveness of the policy" (Antwi-Bekoe and Nimako, 2012).
-Any organization that has a policy on use of the organization computer systems will once in a while require getting feedback on how well the end users of the systems are aware of the issues likely to compromise the organization computer systems; and how well they adhere to the policy.
+"It is important that Management in an organization obtain a feedback on user awareness of the policy" (Antwi-Bekoe and Nimako, 2012).
+Any organization that has a policy on the use of the organization computer systems will once in a while require getting feedback on how well the end users of the systems are aware of the issues likely to compromise the organization computer systems; and how well they adhere to the policy.